Intelligence community investing in tools to monitor ‘unsavory’ speech online

 The CIA-contracted venture capital fund In-Q-Tel has made a previously undisclosed investment in new technology to detect speech that is deemed problematic and to identify people who say “unsavory things” on platforms such as Twitter, Facebook and Reddit.

 In-Q-Tel considered investing in Twitter a dozen years ago but ultimately chose not to do so and has since built up an investment portfolio of companies that analyze social media.
-A new investment specifically targeting social media users’ speech came in the last six months, according to In-Q-Tel investor Morgan Mahlock.
+A new investment specifically targeting social media users’ speech came together in the last six months, according to In-Q-Tel investor Morgan Mahlock.

 “[C]an’t yet mention the name but it is able to detect toxic content online,” Ms. Mahlock said in remarks to the University of California Irvine on Friday.
 “So what I mean by that is in social media forums, for example on Reddit, or Facebook, or Twitter, it’s able to identify people who are saying unsavory things to others in a nuanced way, understanding the language and the context.”